 Landlords should be sure to check their state’s holding requirements along with deadlines for returning the security deposit after move-out.

-Pay or Request Money
+Pay or Request Money and Reimbursements

 In the past, tenants who made approved changes to a unit had to wait for reimbursement until their next rent check.
 Now, it’s simple to pay them immediately through Tellus.
 This feature also allows for better record keeping for landlords and managers, since each instance of approving a reimbursement request records it automatically as an expense in the Ledger.